 The Psychology Behind Sharing Content

 People don’t share content without reason.
 At the core, stories have been shared for centuries and social media has simply given people a platform to share more effectively.
-Over the last few years, there have been a handful of researchers studying the behavior of content sharing and the insights they’ve uncovered are important for every marketer to understand.
+Over the last few years, there have been a handful of researchers studying the behavior of content sharing and the behavior insights they’ve uncovered are important for every marketer to understand.

 According to research published by the New York Times, there were five key reasons people shared content they found online: